-Maritime Museum presents Portugal’s pioneering role in exploration of the world’s oceans.
-Its substantial collection of 17,000 items includes fascinating models of ships from the Age of Discovery, the world’s largest collection of astrolabes (http://en.wikipedia.org/wiki/Astrolabe) and various 16th century maps depicting the world as it was known back then. http://museu.marinha.pt/museu/site/pt.
+Maritime Museum presents Portugal’s pioneering role in the exploration of the world’s oceans.
+Its substantial collection of 17,000 items includes fascinating models of ships from the Age of Discovery, the world’s largest collection of astrolabes (https://en.wikipedia.org/wiki/Astrolabe) and various 16th-century maps depicting the world as it was known back then. https://museu.marinha.pt/museu/site/pt.

 Coaches Museum presents the lavish transportation vehicles of Portuguese royalty.
 It is housed in the Belem Palace and represents the world’s largest and most valuable collection of this type.
 It contains dozens of magnificent state carriages, some decorated with depictions of Portugal’s maritime discoveries.

-Contemporary Portuguese art and modern art lovers in general should visit The Modern Art Center, which houses a collection of 20th century Portuguese and British art- http://cam.gulbenkian.pt/.
-You can also visit Arpad Szenes – Vieira da Silva Museum, a museum containing works by the acclaimed Portuguese artist and his wife- http://fasvs.pt/.
-Don’t miss Berardo Museum, the home of one of the finest modern and contemporary art collections which includes works by Warhol, Picasso, Dali, Duchamp and Magritte.
+Contemporary Portuguese art and modern art lovers, in general, should visit The Modern Art Center, which houses a collection of 20th century Portuguese and British art- https://cam.gulbenkian.pt/.
+You can also visit Arpad Szenes – Vieira da Silva Museum, a museum containing works by the acclaimed Portuguese artist and his wife- https://fasvs.pt/.
+Don’t miss Berardo Museum, the home of one of the finest modern and contemporary art collections which include works by Warhol, Picasso, Dali, Duchamp, and Magritte.

 Casa da Musica is another impressive landmark in Porto.
-It is a 12-storey, irregular-shaped building which Rem Koolhaas designed exclusively for musical performances.
+It is a 12-story, irregular-shaped building that Rem Koolhaas designed exclusively for musical performances.
 As well as having a resident orchestra, Casa de Musica hosts top international orchestras.
 Its façade is as fascinating as the performances which take place inside this architectural marvel.

 The Biscainhos Museum exhibits permanent collections of decorative arts.
-It is located in a castle of the same name and also enthrals visitors with its magnificent gardens, built on three levels and surrounded by a wall in the style of a 16th century fortress. (www.ipmuseus.pt/pt-PT/museus_palacios/ContentDetail.aspx?id=1111).
+It is located in a castle of the same name and also enthralls visitors with its magnificent gardens, built on three levels and surrounded by a wall in the style of a 16th-century fortress. (www.ipmuseus.pt/pt-PT/museus_palacios/ContentDetail.aspx?id=1111).

-While in Braga, visit Museu da Imagem, the home of various photos by classic and contemporary photographers, as well as photos which trace the historical development of the city over the last two centuries.
-You can also co-ordinate your visit with some of the important highlights of the temporary exhibitions- http://encontrosdaimagem.com/.
+While in Braga, visit Museu da Imagem, the home of various photos by classic and contemporary photographers, as well as photos that trace the historical development of the city over the last two centuries.
+You can also co-ordinate your visit with some of the important highlights of the temporary exhibitions- https://encontrosdaimagem.com/.

 Museu da Lourinhã has an excellent exhibition of archaeology and ethnology.
-The main focus of the museum is the palaeontology hall, which showcases casts of various dinosaurs, as well as fossils recovered from the Late Jurassic Lourinhã Formation.
-The museum also allows visitors to participate in various educational activities. http://www.museulourinha.org/
+The main focus of the museum is the paleontology hall, which showcases casts of various dinosaurs, as well as fossils recovered from the Late Jurassic Lourinhã Formation.
+The museum also allows visitors to participate in various educational activities. https://www.museulourinha.org/